-Private Group Sales Training: Group sales training seminars can be tailored to the needs of the client organization and delivered on-site at the time and location of the clients choice.
+Private Group Sales Training Seminars: Group sales training seminars can be tailored to the needs of the client organization and delivered on-site at the time and location of the clients choice.

-Public Open Enrollment Workshops: Individuals are invited to participate in monthly sales classes held across the US in an open enrollment format.
+Public Open Enrollment Seminars: Individuals are invited to participate in monthly sales seminars held across the US in an open enrollment format.

 Students of the Sales Training Institute will learn to:

 - Generate increased top line sales training revenue through sales skills development

 - Learn to close more sales in a sales consultative approach by becoming business consultants

 - Create better margins for sales training efforts while learning effective probing, supporting and closing skills

 - Lower sales operating costs by increasing effective sales interviewing skills by quickly following up on sales leads